 Well, thank you to everyone who reads this blog, this month has seen my total visitors rise from 300 to 500 which I guess means I’m doing something right!

 Now down to business.
-Taking a break for the moment from the If Only List I wanted to takpic78067_mde some time to talk about how we play games.
+Taking a break for the moment from the If Only List I wanted to take some time to talk about how we play games.
 This week’s House Rules segment will focus on Talisman and the rules my family and I play by.

 A couple of months ago I reviewed the 3rd Edition of Talisman and like all Games Workshop games the rules are open to interpretation.
 Here is how we play: